eegli/spotify-history/README.md

 - [Using the DynamoDB Document Client](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/dynamodb-example-document-client.html)
 - [Serverless DynamoDB Local](https://www.npmjs.com/package/serverless-dynamodb-local)
 - [TypeScript: adjusting types in reduce function with an async callback](https://dev.to/pedrohasantiago/typescript-adjusting-types-in-reduce-function-with-an-async-callback-2kc8)

+### About billing

+\* Serverless uses S3 to store the code of the deployed functions.
+Technically, S3 is not free.
+It costs [a fraction of a $](https://aws.amazon.com/s3/pricing/?nc=sn&loc=4) per GB, but a deployment takes up so little space, you most likely won't be billed.
+A full month of testing "cost" me 0.01\$ and I was not billed.
+Be aware that, if you change the schedules, this project may not be "free" anymore!